AdobeDocs/media-analytics.en/help/use-cases/player-state-tracking/implementation-and-reporting.md

 ![](assets/report-setup.png)

-In Analytics Workspace, all new properties are located in the metrics panel.
+In Analysis Workspace, all new properties are located in the metrics panel.
 For example, you can search by `full screen` to view the full screen data in the metrics panel.

 ![](assets/full-screen-report.png)